 When importers and shippers file a manifest confidentiality request, the CBP will deny access to any imported cargo records for the specified company.

-In May of 2020, the CBP established a website to submit the electronic vessel manifest confidentiality requests online.
+In May 2020, the CBP established a website to submit electronic vessel manifest confidentiality requests online.
 You can still make requests by mail or email, but those might take 60-90 days to get processed.
 Submitting a request through the web platform may cut down the processing time to just 24 hours.

 Using the online application has other benefits too.
 If your company goes by many names or has a name that is often misspelled, it can be included.
 Applicants can enter every name, common misspelling, or DBA (doing business as) in their request.